Didericis/test-vars/README.md

 ## Motivation

-Utility for writing manageable bdd style tests outside of the frameworks supported by [bdd-lazy-var](https://www.npmjs.com/package/bdd-lazy-var).
+Writing manageable bdd style tests outside of the frameworks supported by [bdd-lazy-var](https://www.npmjs.com/package/bdd-lazy-var).
 See the documentation of bdd-lazy-var for reasons why to test in this style.

 ## Usage